Mystc-myst/Interface/README.md

 cd lune-interface/client && npm start
 ```

+`npm start` launches the server once.
+During development you can run `npm run dev` in the `lune-interface/server` directory.
+This uses `nodemon` to automatically restart the Express server whenever files change.

 Before starting the server, copy `lune-interface/server/.env.example` to
 `lune-interface/server/.env` and fill in the required values for
 `MONGO_URI`, `OPENAI_API_KEY`, `N8N_WEBHOOK_URL` and `PORT`.